home // adulting // what to do if someone is blackmailing you with photos

 If the blackmail is occurring through social media platforms, email services, or other online channels, report the blackmailer’s accounts to the respective platforms.
 Most social media sites and online services have mechanisms in place to report abusive behavior, harassment, and illegal activities.
 Providing detailed information about the blackmail attempt can help these platforms take appropriate action, such as suspending or banning the blackmailer’s account.

-See also what to do if neighbor makes false accusations
+See also what to do if im being blackmailed on instagram

 Seek support from victim advocacy organizations